AustinJR6/wwjd-app/README.md

 Onboarding uses anonymous login, upgraded to email if subscribed

+Note: Even when using `app.config.js` in the bare workflow, keep a minimal `app.json` alongside it so Metro and other legacy tools can resolve the app name during builds.

 ### Firebase REST Endpoints

 The app communicates with Firebase using the following REST endpoints: